Maidenhair fern, porcupine quills, lichenexpand_more

 The Patricia and Peter Freschette Endowment for Art Acquisition and the Jane and James Emison Endowment for Native American Artexpand_more 2020.1a,b

 Elizabeth Hickox is widely recognized as being one of the most important indigenous basket makers of the 20th century.
-At the height of the “Indian basket craze” in the late 19th and early 20th century, Hickox created unique baskets for sale to high-end collectors and museums.
-Her incredibly fine work is apparent in the 800 stitches per square inch that appear in her baskets.
+Her work is incredibly fine, with as many as 800 stitches per square inch.
 Hickox combined plant material, usually maidenhair fern, with yellow porcupine quills (dyed with lichen) to create a strong color contrast and dynamic abstract designs.
 The lid’s tall knob handle is one of Hickox’s hallmarks and her own invention.
-Hickox was an entrepreneur, and exclusively sold her baskets to art dealer Grace Nicholson, who marketed them for her to collectors.
-In turn, Hickox was able to provide a steady income for her family, enjoy travel, and live a cosmopolitan life.

 This record has been reviewed by our curatorial staff but may be incomplete.
 These records are frequently revised and enhanced.
 If you notice a mistake or have additional information about this object, please email collectionsdata@artsmia.org.